tfchurch/sumo-hakyll/pages/smt/index.md

 payment deadline.
 Registration is still possible after the deadline, but will be subject to availability and a late fee.

-We will send email confirmation of registration submissions and receivement of payment.
+We will send email confirmation upon submitting registration and upon receiving payment.

 <!--You can register and find more information at the link below.-->